wombleton/gitlaw-nz/acts/W/Wanganui Harbour and River Conservators Board Act 1876.md

 ## Provision as to liabilities of Corporation

-##### 17 Sinking fund in respect of debentures issued under The Wanganui Bridge and Wharf Act 1872, to remain vested in Trustees appointed under that Act
+##### 17 Sinking fund in respect of debentures issued under the Wanganui Bridge and Wharf Act 1872, to remain vested in Trustees appointed under that Act

 *   \[Repealed\]